Volpezer0x/Detection-Lab/05-siem-ingestion.md

 ## 🧯 Lessons Learned

-- Sysmon logs must be parsed to be actionable — raw XML is unusable for detection.
+- Sysmon logs must be parsed to be actionable, raw XML is unusable for detection.

 - Sourcetype and index configuration are critical for proper event visibility.